 A stable fly can use manure as its breeding spot and can produce eggs in it.
 By eliminating the larval stage, which requires fresh manure, we can break the life cycle of the fly which will result in a lesser number of flies.

-A sanitation routine should be established in which manure should be cleaned at least once a day from paddocks.
-It should then be stored properly in sealed containers or should be covered with clear plastic and composted appropriately to avoid hatching of the eggs.
+You should establish a sanitation routine in which you clean the manure at least once a day from paddocks.
+Next, you should properly store it in sealed containers or cover it with clear plastic and composted appropriately to avoid hatching of the eggs.

 Manure in pastures should be spread out widely so that it can dry off quickly and hatching can be prevented.
 The quicker you dispose the manure and clean the paddocks, the lesser the chance there is of fly breeding.